RdjStark/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+I was using Adam Optimizer, so model parameters were not set explicity.

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+Training data were created mixing my driving data and the preinstalled data on the workspace.
+My data are focusing mainly on recovering and the tricky parts.

 ### Model Architecture and Training Strategy